-Guy Ritchie’s Bollywood-style remake of the classic Disney tale has impressive CGI and entertaining dance routines but fails to move the audience.
+Guy Ritchie’s Bollywood-style 2019 remake of Disney’s Aladdin has impressive CGI and entertaining dance routines, but it fails to move the audience.

 Don’t get me wrong: the new Aladdin is not a bad movie altogether.
 The screenwriters’ attempt to give these characters a backstory is admirable to say the least.
 Aside from the obvious cultural inacurracies, the 1990 film was in desperate need of improvement in terms of storyline and character development.
 If we think about it, all we knew about its protagonists was that Aladdin was a “street rat” with no parents who dreamed of a better life, and Jasmine was a princess with no mother who wanted to marry for love.
 As we focused on their love story and watched them try to defeat Jafar (another character with an obscure past and a likeable sidekick animal), not only it was easy not to notice that we did’t really know much about them at all, but, in a way, we didn’t even need to.
 After all, an animated film doesn’t always need to make complete sense: as long as the magic is there, it doesn’t matter if some of the details are missing.